 Many books have been written on creating calling scripts for telemarketing services.
 Many books address the multiple scenarios listed above, but these scenarios only begin to scratch the surface.
 I am not going to do that.

 I will share with you five of the top things to remember when working to create a successful B2B telemarketing script.

-In B2B Telemarketing, you are typically calling someone that is not expecting your call.
+In B2B telemarketing, you are typically calling someone who is not expecting your call.
 Even if you are not prospecting and calling a current customer to renew a subscription, it’s not like that customer is sitting by the phone eagerly awaiting your call.
 You are calling someone at work while they are presumably trying to do their job.

 2. Don’t Monologue

 You have a product to sell, and you have to explain the concept, capture the imagination, give five reasons why this person needs the product, and don’t forget that special promotional offer.
 Before you know it, your script is seeping onto a second page in a block-like format in 11-point font.

 If you want to put someone into a coma, that is the recipe.
 People don’t like to be “talked at” and don’t tend to respond when they get the impression that someone is just reading a script.

 You have to break it up and build in some engagement and consultative questions when appropriate.
 It’s less about building a “script” and more about creating an “agent-controlled conversation.”

 It’s important to note that engagement and consultative-based questions in your script don’t mean you have to sacrifice structure.
 It’s not a binary situation; you can build a script that allows your agents to create engagement without sacrificing structure.

 Create a compelling introduction that leads into an engaging question.
 Let the customer’s response dictate where the script should go next, but plan for the likely positive or negative response accordingly.